COVID-19 Resources

 The Columbus Housing Market is Booming

-The COVID-19 outbreak has been extremely challenging for all, and we hope you and your families are staying safe and healthy.
-The real estate market is booming despite of the ongoing pandemic.
-Home values have been rising throughout the year, and buyers are out in force competing for a very limited inventory of listings.
+The COVID-19 pandemic has been extremely challenging for all, and we hope you and your families are staying safe and healthy.
+The real estate market has been booming despite of Covid.
+Home values have increased by double digits, and buyers are out in force competing for a very limited inventory of listings.

-At RE/MAX 24/7 we are 100% available to assist you sell your most valuable asset or find the home of your dreams.
+At RE/MAX 24/7 we are always available to assist you sell your most valuable asset or find the home of your dreams.

 We have implemented procedures to keep you safe.
 We offer client consultations by video conference, and conduct both virtual and live showings.
 We practice social distancing and wear face coverings where required.